craigtrupp/SQL/Sql_Challenges/SqlChallenges.md

 * Danny created Foodie-Fi with a data driven mindset and wanted to ensure all future investment decisions and new features were decided using data.
 This case study focuses on using subscription style digital data to answer important business questions.
 * While this is a smaller data schema and relational model, the presence of SCD (slowly changing dimensions) offers unique challenges to aggregate or finding leading/trailing data for our customer data
 * This challenge also introduces **distribution** functions used to bin customers and their event history for clearer insights on customer behavior
+* Sections
+    - Customer Journey
+        - Join Path for Data Access
+    - Data Analysis Questions
+        - Customer Plan Distribution
+        - Time Distribution for Customers and Usage of different Subscription Levels
+        - General Customer Subscription Upgrades and Downgrades Counts/Percentages
+        - Customer Churn Data
+    - Payment Table Creation - New Table w/following requirements
+        - Montly payments always occur on the same day of the month as the original start_date
+        - Upgrades from basic to monthly (or pror plans) are reduced by the current paid amount in that month and start immediately
+        - Upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
+        - once a customer churn, they will no longer make payments
 * [Foodie Fi Subscription Challenge](/Sql_Challenges/3_Foodie_Fi/Foddie_Fi.md)

 <br>